An LLC is one of the most common business structure options for photographers. Learn why you should have one and how to do it.

 The following are reasons your photography business needs to be an LLC:

 1. Personal protection.
-The primary benefit of setting up your photography business as an LLC is legal separation.
+The primary benefit of setting up your photography business as an LLC is a legal separation.

 This means that your personal assets will be kept separate from your business.
 If your business is liable for a debt or obligation, your personal assets won’t get involved.